Siddharth-Saravanan/Student_Depression_Analysis_and_Prediction_using_Machine_Learning/README.md

 ---

-## 🧠 Future Steps
+## 🧠 Upcoming Tasks

 - 🔜 Multivariate analysis
-- 🔜 Correlation analysis
+- 🔜 Correlation heatmap
-- 🔜 Feature engineering & encoding
+- 🔜 Feature engineering
-- 🔜 Model training & evaluation
+- 🔜 Modeling & evaluation
-- 🔜 Interpretation and deployment
+- 🔜 Deployment (optional)

 ---

 ## 📜 License

 This project is licensed under the [MIT License](./LICENSE).

+---

+> 🚧 This project is under active development.
+Stay tuned for more insights and model implementation!

 ---